At a Glance

 - Why this job: Make a real difference in young people's lives while working in a supportive environment.

-- Qualifications: 4 SQA Standard Grades or equivalent, experience with children, and strong communication skills required.
+- Qualifications: 4 SQA Standard Grades or equivalent, experience with children or families, and strong communication skills.

 The purpose of the job is to provide a targeted service working with pupils and their families which address specific issues e.g. physical and mental health, attendance, family circumstances etc. that may hinder or disrupt a pupil’s learning.